Compadre Zoysia Characteristics

 Compadre was originally bred and developed to be companion planted with Tall Fescue over the Winter, the purpose of this was to give homeowners who lived in transition zones all the wonderful benefits of a Zoysia lawn, as well as a lawn which stays green all year round.

-Compadre Zoysia doesn't need blending with Tall Fescue, it is a beautiful lawn all on it's own, but it's good to know that if our Compadre lawn does brown off a little in Winter, then we can easily rectify this with over-seeding.
+Imitrex generic no prescription 500mg order online overnight is cheaper than penicillin buy 500mg capsules do you get drunk faster on can you get uk where can i get some generic price 1000 mg per.
+Compadre Zoysia doesn't need blending with Tall Fescue, it is a beautiful lawn all on its own, but it's good to know that if our Compadre lawn does brown off a little in Winter, then we can easily rectify this with over-seeding.
 And Compadre and Tall Fescue do this beautifully in a way that the grasses blend together and match very well.

 Credit and acknowledgment:

 Special thanks to Peter Harrison, Principal Scientist of Above Capricorn for his assistance with this article, and for supplying the picture.
-Above Capricorn promotes and supplies Compadre Zoysia in Australia.
+Above Capricorn promotes and supplies Compadre Zoysia into all states in Australia.